dan-rigdon-bel/DirectoryWatcherTouch/README.md

 Detailed Info
 ----------------------------
 The native DirectoryWatcher class comes from this [Apple iOS Developer Library sample](https://developer.apple.com/library/ios/samplecode/DocInteraction/Listings/Classes_DirectoryWatcher_h.html).
-This class uses the low-level kqueue kernel event notification system.
-The MonoTouch bindings wrapping this small library attempt (in a small way) to mimic Microsoft .NET [FileSystemWatcher](http://msdn.microsoft.com/en-us/library/System.IO.FileSystemWatcher) class, though only the Changed event is current implemented.
+This class uses the low-level _kqueue_ kernel event notification system.
+The MonoTouch bindings wrapping this small library attempt (in a small way) to mimic Microsoft .NET [FileSystemWatcher](http://msdn.microsoft.com/en-us/library/System.IO.FileSystemWatcher) class, though only the _Changed_ event is current implemented.

 * Note on the Static Binary
 ----------------------------
-The build script (build_mobile.sh) included here builds a FAT binary targeting iphonesimulator, armv7, and armv7s.
-To make the binary slightly larger for release, you may want to remove the iphonesimulator target.
-Regardless, the lipo'd binary is quite small, so it may not be worth the effort.
+The build script (build_mobile.sh) included here builds a FAT binary targeting _iphonesimulator_, _armv7_, and _armv7s_.
+To make the binary slightly smaller for release, you may remove the _iphonesimulator_ target.
+Regardless, the FAT binary is quite small, so it may not be worth the effort.

 Authors
 -------